Wednesday, December 25, 2013

 Cos Ochto all of the words and tunes and talk

-Only the coffee has taste and the cigarettes burn and this too barely in this hell
+Only the coffee has taste and the cigarettes burn and this too barely in

 I'm stuffed of pills and can't see the end of this damned thing